AshiqNoor-S/Ambualnce-Tracking-System/README.md

 # LifeTrack
 The lifetrack Project allows hospitals to track the location of ambulances and vitals of patients in real-time.
-The project sends the location and vital information of the patient to the nearest hospital so that they can prepare to receive the patient and provide immediate medical assistance.
+The project sends the location and vital information of the patient to the hospital so that they can prepare to receive the patient and provide immediate medical assistance.

 ## How It Works